Citify

 The problem

-Despite widespread concern about city issues and many great ideas from residents, actual participation remains low.
-Citizens often don’t know how to get involved, feel like their efforts won’t make a difference or get frustrated by complicated city processes and lack of updates.
-Participation is often limited to older residents with more free time, leaving many voices unheard.
-This disconnect results in missed opportunities for collaboration between citizens and city officials, leaving many community needs unaddressed.
+Despite widespread concern about city issues and many great ideas from residents, participation remains low.
+Citizens often don’t know how to get involved, feel like their efforts won’t make a difference or get frustrated by complex processes and lack of updates.
+This limits participation, leaving many voices unheard and preventing collaboration between citizens and local governments, which leads to unaddressed community needs.

 The solution

-Citify is an intuitive all-in-one platform that empowers residents to share ideas, report issues and connect with others in their community.
-This makes it simple for everyone to actively engage and help shape a more inclusive city where every voice is heard.
-At the same time, city officials get real-time access to community feedback and visualized data, enabling faster and more effective responses.
-Citify bridges the gap between citizens and city leaders, encouraging collaboration to make the city a better place for everyone.
+Citify is an all-in-one platform that enables citizens to share ideas report issues, and connect with their community.
+This empowers active engagement and ensures every voice is heard.
+For city officials and urban planners, it provides real-time feedback and visualized data, leading to quicker, more effective responses.
+Citify bridges the gap between citizens and city leaders, encouraging collaboration to make cities a better place for everyone.

 Final design